flowsion/api/Sections/holidays.md

-Holidays and Milestones
+Public Holidays and Milestones
 ========
-(format for Holidays and Milestones is the same)
+(format for Public Holidays and Milestones is the same)

 Get Holidays
 ------------